 What can Traditional Chinese Medicine treat?

-Traditional Chinese Medicine is a comprehensive health care system, capable of treating numerous conditions, including: Acne, Addiction, AIDS, Allergies, Alzheimer’s, Anemia, Anxiety, Arthritis, Asthma, Back Pain, Bell’s Palsy, Bronchitis, Cancer, Candida, Carpal Tunnel, Chronic Fatigue, Common Cold, Constipation, Crohn’s Disease, Depression, Diabetes, Diarrhea, Diverticulitis, Dizziness, Eczema, Emphysema, Endometriosis, Fibroids, Fibromyalgia, Flu, Frozen Shoulder, GERD, Glaucoma, Headaches, Heartburn, Hemorrhoids, High Cholesterol, Hypertension, IBS, Impotence, Incontinence, Indigestion, Infertility, Insomnia, Interstitial Cystitis, Menopause, Menstrual Cramps, Migraines, Multiple Sclerosis, Muscle Strain, Nausea, Neck Pain, Numbness, Osteoporosis, Pain, Palpitations, Parkinson’s Disease, PMS, Preventive Medicine, Psoriasis, Sciatica, Sinusitis, Smoking Cessation, Stress Relief, Stroke, Tendonitis, Tinnitus, Toxicity, Ulcerative Colitis, Ulcers, UTI, Varicose Veins, and Weight Loss.
+Traditional Chinese Medicine is a comprehensive health care system, capable of treating numerous conditions, including: Acne, Addiction, AIDS, Allergies, Alzheimer’s, Anemia, Anxiety, Arthritis, Asthma, Back Pain, Bell’s Palsy, Bronchitis, Candida, Carpal Tunnel, Chronic Fatigue, Common Cold, Constipation, Crohn’s Disease, Depression, Diabetes, Diarrhea, Dizziness, Eczema, Emphysema, Endometriosis, Fibroids, Fibromyalgia, Flu, Frozen Shoulder, GERD, Glaucoma, Headaches, Heartburn, Hemorrhoids, High Cholesterol, Hypertension, IBS, Impotence, Incontinence, Indigestion, Infertility, Insomnia, Interstitial Cystitis, Menopause, Menstrual Cramps, Migraines, Muscle Strain, Nausea, Neck Pain, Numbness, Osteoporosis, Pain, Palpitations, PMS, Preventive Medicine, Psoriasis, Sciatica, Sinusitis, Stress Relief, Stroke, Tendonitis, Ulcerative Colitis, Ulcers, Urinary Tract Infection.

 Is Acupuncture safe?